ApprenticeAI/frapy/docs/topics/settings.rst

 3. Project settings module
 --------------------------

-The project settings module is the standard configuration file for your Scrapy project, it's where most of your custom settings will be populated.
-For a standard Scrapy project, this means you'll be adding or changing the settings in the ``settings.py`` file created for your project.
+The project settings module is the standard configuration file for your Frapy project, it's where most of your custom settings will be populated.
+For a standard Frapy project, this means you'll be adding or changing the settings in the ``settings.py`` file created for your project.

 4. Default settings per-command
 -------------------------------

-Each :doc:`Scrapy tool </topics/commands>` command can have its own default settings, which override the global default settings.
+Each :doc:`Frapy tool </topics/commands>` command can have its own default settings, which override the global default settings.
 Those custom command settings are specified in the ``default_settings`` attribute of the command class.